~ Today’s Scripture Art and Bible blog post were designed to help you write God’s Word on your heart. ~

 And you know what?
 We were immersed in His Word the whole time.

 Now for Part 2 of my Cuba Mission Trip Report.
 Click here to read Part 1.

 The mission trip to Cuba was amazing.
 It helped build my faith in so many ways.
 I am grateful that the Lord entrusted me to go – and that He carried me the whole way.
 I am forever changed.

 *My prayer for you is … that this blog will inspire you to open your Bible every single day to seek God’s face and write His Word on your heart – because HE’S the key to lasting heart change!

 The hand-lettered print above?

-If you missed this printable, you can find it in my SHOP.
+If you missed getting this printable for free, the good news is: you can always find it here in my SHOP.